 A: I offer Counselling, a type of talk therapy.
 My approach is humanistic and non-directive.
 The British Association of Counselling and Psychotherapy (BACP) website has lots of information if you would like to learn more about counselling and psychotherapy.

-A: You can get in touch via the contact form or email hello@diversetherapy.co.uk and I'll get back to you within 48hrs with more information about scheduling a session and free introductory call.
+A: You can get in touch via the contact form or email hello@diversetherapy.co.uk and I'll get back to you within 48hrs with more information about my availability, scheduling a session and introductory call.

 A: An introductory call allows us to explore working together.
-We can then agree on a suitable session time, and I will provide further booking information and answer any questions you may have.
+We can then agree on a suitable session time, and I will provide further booking information and answer any questions you may have about how therapy works.

-A: The first session is a chance for us to get to know each other.
+A: The first session is where we start to get to know each other.
 We'll talk in more detail about what brings you to therapy and what you hope to achieve.
+What we talk about will vary depending on what you want help with.
 You can expect a warm, non-judgmental environment where you can express yourself freely.
-What we talk about will vary depending on what you want help with.

-A: Sessions typically last 50 minutes.
-Sessions generally take place once a week at a time/day we agree on together.
-Although this can be discussed and adjusted to suit your needs.
+A: Therapy sessions typically last 50 minutes, generally taking place once a week at a time/day we agree on together.
+Although this can be discussed and adjusted depending on the circumstances.

 A: The length of your therapy will be tailored to your individual needs.
 We shall discuss this at the beginning of your therapy journey and review during the process.

-A: Yes, I offer both in-person sessions in Banbury, Oxfordshire and online sessions via a secure video platform, depending on your preference.
+A: Yes, I offer both in-person sessions in Banbury, Oxfordshire and online sessions via a secure video platform or on the telephone, depending on your preference.